uadmin/uadmin/docs/api.rst

 **uadmin.CustomTranslation**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-CustomTranslation allows a user to customize any languages in the uAdmin system.
+CustomTranslation is a list of string where you could add URLs to JSON files that uAdmin will save for translation.

 Type: